SPP-10 Plan Practices

 The ‘FIELD RECORDS’ section contains the field record numbers that are relevant to the survey that defines the subject land.
 In the case of a compiled plan then the notation ‘COMPILED’ should be used instead of the FB number.

-For Special Survey Areas the field records listed in this section of the title block should be the ‘re-establishment and control’ field books for the subdivision.
+For Special Survey Areas the field records listed in this section of the title block should be the ‘re-establishment and control’ field records for the subdivision.
 For subdivisions within SSAs, it is not necessary to include a field record if the survey has been carried out using only existing permanent marks within the SSA.

 6 Surveyor's Certificate (replaces SPPM Chapter 10.11)